jdmalham/jdmalham/README.md

-- 👋 Hello, my name is Joseph Malham.
+- Hello, my name is Joseph Malham.
 I'm currently a third year physics student at UCLA, and enjoy working on anything that involves physical modeling as well as data analysis/management.
+- My current work is oriented around the CMS detector at CERN's Large Hadron Collider, specifically developing VR event displays.
+I work under the guidance of one of UCLA's experimentsl particle physicists/professor, as well as a CERN particle physicist located in Geneva.
+I work alongside another third year UCLA physics undergraduate.
 - I have 3 years of experience doing various Python projects.
 The past year, I have taken more initiative in developing my Python skills past what I have been taught in class.
 - Lately, I've been spending some of my free time trying to learn more about React and web development as a whole, rather than just desktop stuff.
 - If you'd like to contact me, my email is jmalham100@gmail.com.
 Serious inquiries only.